xytrux/xytrux/README.md

 # 👋 Hi there!

 I'm Arm - I am a developer and high school student based in California.
 I'm interested in modding things from games to even cars!
-I wish to become an AI or robotics engineer in the future.
+I wish to become a movie director in the future.

 <img src="https://skillicons.dev/icons?i=nim,py,html,css" />